 is lauded as one of the best National Parks to visit in America -- especially in terms of wildlife.
 Receiving anywhere between 4 to 6 million tourists each year, the park is an incredible place to spot wildlife in its natural habitat.

-Yellowstone is home to countless creatures; you're likely to see bison, wolves, grizzly bear, elk, and even moose in some areas.
+Yellowstone is home to countless creatures; you're likely to see bison, wolves, grizzly bears, elk, and even moose in some areas.
 Over 14 miles of boardwalks wind their way through the country's first National Park, showing off thousands of natural hydrothermal springs and geysers, and offering unrivaled views of some of the country's most wondrous wildlife, that, when viewed with care and caution, is an experience you will never, ever forget.

 Theodore Roosevelt National Park - North Dakota